ioxomedia/designious-lumise-addon/README.md

 # designious-lumise-addon
-The Designious Library Add-on for Lumise
+The Designious Library Add-on for [Lumise Product Designer](https://codecanyon.net/item/lumise-product-designer-woocommerce-wordpress/21222684)

 How to use:
 1. Download the add-on.